U of C White Logo

 CropBox arriving at the KLRS

-Our CropBox arriving at the station in 2020.
+The hydroponic unit arriving at KLRS in 2020.

 Inside the container

-The seeds are planted into dirt-free compostable squares, these are then placed under specialized grow lights to get the seedlings started.
+The seeds are planted into dirt-free compostable squares and placed under specialized grow lights to get the seedlings started.
 Depending on the germination time for the specific plant they could be in this process from a couple of days to a couple of weeks.
-Once the seedlings have started to sprout they are moved from the nurturing station to their own space within the CropBox where they will grow until harvest.
+Once the seedlings have started to sprout, they are moved from the nurturing station to their own space within the unit where they will grow until harvest.
 Depending on the plant, this takes 1 – 4 weeks to produce crops such as spinach, lettuce, kale, strawberries, arugula.
-Harvesting is as simple as pulling the plant out and cutting off the bottom compostable square.
+Harvesting is done by pulling the plant out and cutting off the bottom compostable square.
 Without any dirt, this process is clean and quick.
-You are now ready to enjoy your produce, and use that space again.

 Produce growing inside a CropBox